Diagnostics for external brake resistors

 Diagnostics for external brake resistors 2:

 "Actual continuous power" is an arithmetically averaged value of the actual power.
-Even after several typical machine cycles the value of P-0-0210 (P-0-0209 internally) must always remain below the value of the continuous power of the brake resistor.
+Even after several typical machine cycles the value of P-0-0210 (P-0-0209 internally) must always remain below the value of the continuous power of the braking resistor.

 Diagnostics for external brake resistors 3: